raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 ### simple overwriting with simple mixins

-We start by noting that in the first pass of our `mixin` function, we blindly copy properties from the mixin into the class's prototype, whether the class defines those properties or not.
+We start by noting that in the first pass of our `mixin` function, we blindly copied properties from the mixin into the class's prototype, whether the class defined those properties or not.
 So if we write:

 {%highlight javascript %}
 let RED        = { r: 'FF', g: '00', b: '00' },